-In between the two M&A waves of the 1960s and the 1980s, Ijiri and Simon (1971) made an attempt in gauging effects of M&A activities on business concentration.
-Their empirical results from their own model for investigating whether Pareto and Gibrat's Laws hold for the research of 1960s US dataset. and hypothetical relationship (equilibrium equations) lead to an important finding that the concentration measure following M&A activities remains, to a large extent unaffected.
-The result rejects the then widely accepted position that mergers would lead to increased concentration and, thus, reduce competition.
-From the other view, Werhane (1988) discusses ethical issues following M&A. Two major issues that prove to be of primary concern are: (i) the rights of employees would likely be affected; and (ii) the responsibilities of shareholders during the M&A undertaking.
-This view is also re-affirmed in the recent work of Chand (2009) which articulates that growth of firms can be achieved through organic growth (investment/re-investment in a new plant) or M&As (mergers, acquisitions strategic alliances) under forms of horizontal, vertical and conglomerate (i.e., firms in unrelated industries).
-During and after a M&A transaction, the undertakings have influences on many stakeholders, not just on share value.
+In between the two M&A waves of 1960s and 1980s, Ijiri and Simon (1971) made an attempt in gauging effects of M&A activities on business concentration.
+Their empirical results from own model for investigating whether Pareto and Gibrat's laws hold for the research 1960s US data set and hypothetical relationship (equilibrium equations) lead to an important finding that the concentration measure following M&A activities remains, to a large extent, unaffected.
+The result rejects the then widely accepted position that mergers would lead to increased concentration, and thus, reduce competition.
+From other view, Werhane (1988) discusses ethical issues following M&A. Two major issues that prove to be of primary concern should are: (i) The rights of employees would likely be affected; and (ii) The responsibilities of shareholders during the M&A undertaking.
+This view is also reaffirmed in recent work of Chand (2009), which articulates that growth of firms can be achieve through organic growth (investment/reinvestment in new plant) or mergers and acquisitions (mergers, acquisitions, strategic alliances) under forms of horizontal, vertical, and conglomerate (i.e., firms in unrelated industries).
+During and after M&A transaction, the undertakings have influences on many stakeholders, not just on share value.
 Thus, other stakeholders in the firm tend to have different priorities.

-In a general understanding that a major portion of M&A transactions and values are undertaken by powerful
+In a general understanding that, a major portion of M&A transactions and values are undertaken by powerful TNCs, Lall (2002) studies their implications on cross-border M&A in developing countries.
+The work articulates a similar point as what we discuss earlier that international M&A now become "the most important forms of FDI, far outstripping investment in new facilities (greenfield) in terms of value," citing UNCTAD and World Investment Report's statistics and estimates that around 80% of FDI in developed countries have been in the form of cross-border M&A. In less developed economies, M&A already reached the record level of 40% of total FDI inflows in 1998.

-Trans-national Corporations (TNCs), Lall (2002) studies their implications on cross-border M&A in the developing countries.
-The work articulates a similar point as what was discussed earlier that international M&As now become "the most important forms of FDI, far outstripping investment in the new facilities (greenfield) in terms of value", citing United Nations Conference or Trade and Development (UNCTAD) and World Investment Report's statistics and estimates that around 80 per cent of FDI in developed countries have been in the form of cross-border M&A. In less developed economies, M&A already reached a record level of 40 per cent of the total FDI inflows in 1998.
+This work supports the existence of significant differences between TNC entry by greenfield FDI and M&A, in terms of the impacts on host economies, most of which manifest themselves in the short term.
+Lall (2002) empirically rejects the general presumption of 'superiority' of greenfield investment over M&A, while Raff et al. (2006) suggests a strong interdependence between different forms of M&A.

-This work supports the existence of significant differences between TNC entry by greenfield FDI and M&A, in terms of the impacts on host economies, most of which manifest themselves in the short-term.
-Lall (2002) empirically rejects the general presumption of 'superiority' of greenfield investment over M&A, while Raff et al., (2006) suggests a strong interdependence between different forms of M&A.
+Also in the line of research on cross-border M&A and performance of TNC, theoretical foundations of cross-border mergers and acquisitions are reviewed in Khimizu et al.

-Also in the line of research on crossborder M&A and performance of TNC, theoretical foundations of crossborder M&As are reviewed in Shimizu et al., (2004) in the current context that empirical results regarding determinants of M&A are mixed.
-Technical aspects of M&A process such as due diligence exercises and legal verification continue to be financially and timeconsuming and still need further literature for our better understanding.
-The literature could help practitioners learn from past lessons and derive important insights from this complex field of business, especially with cross-border M&As.
+(2004), in the current context that empirical results regarding determinants of M&A are mixed.
+They show that despite the importance and complexity involved in the due diligence process in cross-border M&As, research on this phenomenon is limited.
+Future research should examine n greater detail the process of negotiating the deal, thus firms that make multiple cross-border M&A transactions could hardly learn from their prior experiences.
 As the importance of and opportunities from cross-border M&As are likely to increase further in the global economy, learning from acquisition experience could be a critical source of competitive advantage.
+However, the extant research on learning from acquisition experiences is rather limited and contradictory.
 Countries differ in their institutional contexts and, thus, in the types of corporate governance mechanism utilized.
 Therefore, governance problems related to M&As require more research efforts.